Seller’s Disclosure Texas (2024 Updates)

 Sellers’ disclosure laws in Texas are governed by Section 5.008 of the Property Code.
 It says that home sellers of single-unit residential properties must provide buyers with a Seller’s Disclosure Notice.

-How to fill out a Texas sellers disclosure?
+How to fill out a sellers disclosure in Texas?

 Sellers need to fill out the Seller's Disclosure Notice when selling their house in Texas.
 It has 14 sections through which sellers need to disclose facts and defects about the property.
 You need to check off all the questions and also fill a few sections of the form manually to provide additional details.